What is a Shower Drain?

 The main waste vent starts from the waste point and extends to the outside of the building.
 The venting is important as it allows the air to flow freely into the drain at a constant pressure.

 When you take a shower, water descends from the drain hole and generates a suction as it does so.
-The venting is important as it allows the air to flow freely into the drain at a constant pressure.
+The venting is essential as it allows the air to flow freely into the drain at a constant pressure.

 DRAINAGE SEAL AND SHOWER BASE